Honor your systems

 Time to floss but you hate it?
 Yeah, it’s time.
 Start.

-When you do something in spite of the conflicting negative emotions, you’re sending a crucial message to your subconscious:
+When you do something despite the conflicting negative emotions, you’re sending a crucial message to your subconscious:

 This is important.